 Fitness recovery is an important part of any workout, including rowing.
 It’s a good idea to have a foam roller on hand to help soothe your aching muscles, from your legs to your core, all of which are worked out on a rowing machine.

 Further to basic fitness recovery devices like foam rollers, you might want to consider investing in a massager, which can do wonders for your muscles and soreness after an intense workout.
 Many come with adjustable speeds, different modes, and attachments to use on different body parts, from your lower back to your thighs.

 Take the next step

 Ready to get rowing?
 Now that you understand how rowing machines workout multiple muscles, not just your arms, and the differences among the various types, as well as the key features to consider, you might be ready to take the plunge and get one for your home.

-Once you have read through this guide and figured out what type of rowing machine is best for you and what features are dealbreakers, have a look at a wide selection of rowing machines available at Best Buy Online.
+Once you have read through this guide and figured out what type of rowing machine is best for you and what features are dealbreakers, have a look at the wide selection of rowing machines available on bestbuy.ca.